luxonauta/luxacss/.github/contributing.md

 - Follow the existing naming conventions
 - Use kebab-case for class names
 - Keep files focused and modular
+- Use British English spelling where applicable (e.g., 'colour' in variable names)

 ### File Organization